Basitx72/basitx72/README.md

-# About
+# About me

-### Hi, I'm Basit!
+### Hi👋
-### I am a computer science student.
+### I'm Basit.I am a computer science student.
 Here are some of my GitHub contributions to help everyone out.
 I hope they help you achieve your goals.